ldevillard/Engine/README.md

 ## How to Use

+⚠️ The support of OpenGl 4.5 is needed!
+You also need to have CMake installed on your computer!

 1. Clone the repository: `git clone https://github.com/ldevillard/Engine.git`
 2. Make sure cmake is installed on your computer, then launch `setup.bat`
 4. Explore the codebase and enjoy!